SGmagicsam/Dumb-Algorithms/README.md

 # Algorithms:
-#### Bools Realm: Really dumb function for determining whether or not a number is even ft.recursion
+#### Bools Realm: function for determining whether or not a number is even ft.recursion